dagger/dagger/docs/current/sdk/elixir/index.md

 * A developer who doesn't know Elixir, and is not interested in learning it.
 * A "designated devops person" who doesn't think of themselves as a developer - nothing makes you happier than a battle-hardened shell script.
-* Someone who loves writing YAML all day, thank you very much.
+* Someone who enjoys writing YAML.
 * A container skeptic: the less containers are involved, the happier you are.

 ## How does it work?